Course Catalogue

 IST-249 Final Project

 Working in groups, students apply knowledge and skills gained, including problem-solving and project management techniques, to a software project.
-Based on a typical real world business situation, the project includes building, deploying and optimizing a data-aware Windows based software solution using VB.NET and ADO.NET.
-Teamwork and communication skills are developed and demonstrated.
-1-4-3
+Based on a typical real-world business situation, the project must include:

 • Pre Requisite: Final Semester or VPAA Approval